mithatkonuk/sqills/consumer/README.md

 # consumer project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+This project simple consumer to get message from external binder.

 ## Running the application in dev mode